 Prior to Instabug, we had about an average of 98.5% crash-free sessions.
 Once we instrumented the application in 19.4 version of Verizon Cloud, we were able to have a clear view of the app’s issues.
 We saw a number of minor, but quite a few issues, and we found that most of the crashes were happening on the backend, so it wasn’t something that was visible to the customer.
 We were able to get the developers to quickly work on fixes and we released 19.5 version a month ago.

 Because of Instabug, we are now 99.9% crash free on Android.
 And on iOS we dropped by a factor of five.
 And this was the first go around.
 The application became very stable and quite robust because it has Instabug to track and measure and manage crash data.

 With every release, developers go in, check out the results, and take action.
 Bug fixes are part of our standup process, so you talk about which bug you’re going to fix and how you’re going to decide what to fix.

 In Instabug, we can look at it by instances of crash or number of users impacted, so it helps us with the targeting of bugs to fix.

 Developers are looking at this data on a regular basis and they address them consistently, so I think we’re going to get better over time.
 With 19.6, there were a couple of other things that they found and fixed.

-In our next version we’re starting to integrate in-app feedback in the 19.7 release of iOS and 19.8 on Android, where we’re going to use the Instabug feedback mechanism to collect customer feedback.
+In our next version we’re starting to integrate user feedback in the 19.7 release of iOS and 19.8 on Android, where we’re going to use the Instabug feedback mechanism to collect customer feedback.
 We believe by doing that, we can improve our App Store rating.
 Our App Store rating is really good, 4.67, but I believe by providing a means for customers to provide feedback, that will help with getting a direct response from customers and allowing them to feel that someone is listening to them rather than just dumping something on the App Store.